microsoft/DirectX-Specs/d3d/HLSL_ShaderModel6_5.md

 which match the value of `val` in the current lane will be set to 1.
 The bit in the mask corresponding to the current lane will always be set to 1.

+In pixel shaders, bits corresponding to helper lanes are set to 0, and on helper lanes, the resulting bitmask is undefined.

 ## WaveMatch() Illustration

 The following table demonstrates the action of `WaveMatch()` assuming an implementation with a wave width of 8 lanes.
-Inactive lanes are indicated by "`-`".
+Lanes 0 and 4 are inactive or helper lanes, indicated by "`-`".
 Bits in the mask beyond bit position 7 are guaranteed to be cleared (effective mask width is 8).